PathfindEd/Pathfind-Education-Blog/_posts/2025-11-30-why-your-overseas-b-might-not-be-a-b.md

 ## Conclusion: Be Proactive, Not Surprised

-Small differences in grade conversion rules can have significant consequences for a UK application, particularly the hard line drawn between a 2:1 and a 2:2. **Your assumption is your application's greatest risk.** Be direct: look up the specific equivalency for your country and degree, or use a service like ECCTIS to confirm your standing **before** you apply.
+Small differences in grade conversion rules can have significant consequences for a UK application, particularly the hard line drawn between a 2:1 and a 2:2. **Your assumption is your application's greatest risk.**

+Be direct: look up the specific equivalency for your country and degree, or use a service like ECCTIS to confirm your standing **before** you apply.
+If the conversion is unfavourable, you must ensure your **[Letter of Recommendation](/uk-lor-compliance-admissions-standards/)** is compliant and persuasive enough to bridge the gap.